PrismaticFlame/Spring_2024_Notes/Spring 24/TLB.md

   - Memory Management
   - Paging
 ---
-Certainly!
 The Translation Lookaside Buffer (TLB) is a hardware cache that stores a subset of page table entries, accelerating the virtual-to-physical address translation process in a computer's memory management unit (MMU).
 TLBs are essential for improving the speed of memory access in systems that use virtual memory.
 Let's explore the details of the TLB:

 ### 1. **Purpose of TLB:**